CIM-10 Bomarc: Bomarc B

 The liquid-fuel booster of the Bomarc A had several drawbacks.
 It took two minutes to fuel before launch, which could be a long time in high-speed intercepts, and its hypergolic propellants (hydrazine and nitric acid) were very dangerous to handle, leading to several serious accidents.

 As soon as high-thrust solid-fuel rockets became a reality in the mid-1950s, the USAF began to develop a new solid-fueled Bomarc variant, the IM-99B Bomarc B. It used a Thiokol XM51 booster, and also had improved Marquardt RJ43-MA-7 (and finally the RJ43-MA-11) ramjets.
 The first IM-99B was launched in May 1959, but problems with the new propulsion system delayed the first fully successful flight until July 1960, when a supersonic MQM-15A Regulus II drone was intercepted.
-Because the new booster took up less space in the missile, more ramjet fuel could be carried, increasing the range to 700 km.
+Because the new booster required less space in the missile, more ramjet fuel could be carried, thus increasing the range to 700 km.
 The terminal homing system was also improved, using the world's first pulse Doppler search radar, the Westinghouse AN/DPN-53.
 All Bomarc Bs were equipped with the W-40 nuclear warhead.
 In June 1961, the first IM-99B squadron became operational, and Bomarc B quickly replaced most Bomarc A missiles.
 On 23 March 1961, a Bomarc B successfully intercepted a Regulus II cruise missile flying at 100000 ft, thus achieving the highest interception in the world up to that date.

 Boeing built 570 Bomarc missiles between 1957 and 1964, 269 CIM-10A, 301 CIM-10B.

-In September 1958 Air Research & Development Command decided to transfer the Bomarc program from its testing at Cape Canaveral Air Force Station to a new facility on Santa Rosa Island, immediately south of Eglin AFB Hurlburt Field on the Gulf of Mexico.
+In September 1958 Air Research & Development Command decided to transfer the Bomarc program from its testing at Cape Canaveral Air Force Station to a new facility on Santa Rosa Island, south of Eglin AFB Hurlburt Field on the Gulf of Mexico.
 To operate the facility and to provide training and operational evaluation in the missile program, Air Defense Command established the 4751st Air Defense Wing (Missile) (4751st ADW) on 15 January 1958.
 The first launch from Santa Rosa took place on 15 January 1959.